thinkerino-ai/open-thinkerino/documents/listeners.md

 - as a conclusion, the formula returned by the listener's handler
 - as premises
     - all the premises returned by the listener's handler
-    - the triggering formula (I'm not sure about this, but for now it is like that)
+    - the triggering formula, in turn wrapped in a proof, with any found proof due to the `ponder_mode` passed as its premises
 - as inference rule, a `Pondering`, which wraps the listener and the triggering formula

 ## Hypothetical Scenarios